Southwest Egg Rolls

-These super crunchy southwest egg rolls are filled with perfectly spiced chicken and melty cheese.
-Dip in creamy avocado-ranch or queso Blanco for the perfect appetizer.
+My super crunchy Southwest egg rolls are filled with perfectly spiced chicken, hearty beans, and plenty of melty cheese.
+I like to dip them in creamy avocado ranch or queso blanco for the perfect appetizer.

 Why I Love These Eggrolls